 - Building Materials should be delivered to the build site for the framers to use.

 - Now comes the fun part...
 Framing!
 This is so fun because now you can watch your house go up!
 My last framers built our house in 6 days...
-They had about 20 guys all working and were amazing.
+They had about 20 guys all working and they were amazing.
 Plus no floor creeks...
 They were so good!

 - Roofing & Siding - Framers will get everything ready for the roofers and siders to come cover up the houses bones.
 It's important to be on the roofers and siders schedules RIGHT after framers are done so your houses wood doesn't get rained on or wet.
 The weather really takes a toll on raw wood, so get it covered up by the roofer and siders ASAP.